DSpace/vagrant-dspace/README.md

 * A running instance of [DSpace 'master'](https://github.com/DSpace/DSpace), on top of latest PostgreSQL and Tomcat 7 (and using Java OpenJDK 7 by default)
    * You can visit this instance at `http://localhost:8080/xmlui/` or `http://localhost:8080/jspui/` from your local web browser
        * If you install and configure the [Landrush plugin](https://github.com/phinze/landrush) for Vagrant, you can instead visit http://dspace.vagrant.dev:8080/xmlui/ or http://dspace.vagrant.dev:8080/jspui/
-   * An initial Administrator account is also auto-created:
+   * An initial Administrator account is also auto-created (this account can be tweaked in a `local.yaml` file, see below)
-       * Login: `dspacedemo+admin@gmail.com` , Pwd: 'vagrant'
+       * Default Login: `dspacedemo+admin@gmail.com` , Default Pwd: 'vagrant'
 * A fresh Ubuntu virtual server with DSpace GitHub cloned (at `~/dspace-src/`) and Java/Maven/Ant/Git installed.
 * All "out of the box" DSpace webapps running out of `~/dspace/webapps/`.
 The full DSpace installation is at `~/dspace/`.
-* Tomcat 7 instance installed at `~/tomcat/`
+* Tomcat 7 instance installed
    * Includes [PSI Probe](http://code.google.com/p/psi-probe/) running at `http://localhost:8080/probe/`
        * PSI Probe Login: 'dspace', Pwd: 'vagrant'
 * Enough to get you started with developing/building/using DSpace (or debug issues with the DSpace build process, if any pop up)
    * Though you may wish to install your IDE of choice.
 * A very handy playground for testing multiple-machine configurations of DSpace, and software that might utilize DSpace as a service

-It is up to you to [continue the DSpace setup](https://wiki.duraspace.org/display/DSDOC3x/Installation#Installation-InstallationInstructions), as needed.

-Your first step should  be to change the default password(s), and/or optionally create a new administrator:

-    vagrant ssh
-    ~/dspace/bin/dspace create-administrator

-It is also worth noting that you may choose to tweak the default [`Vagrantfile`](https://github.com/tdonohue/vagrant-dspace/blob/master/Vagrantfile) to better match your own development environment.
-There's even a few quick settings there to get you started.

 If you want to destroy the VM at anytime (and start fresh again), just run `vagrant destroy`.
 No worries, you can always recreate a new VM from scratch with another `vagrant up`.